-Subject Code ECO116 Subject Title N Iathema tical Me thods For H Economics I LTP 5 1 0 Credit 6 Subject Category UC Year 1 st Semester II
+Subject Code ECO116 Subject Title Mathematical Methods For Economics I LTP 5 1 0 Credit 6 Subject Category UC Year 1 st Semester II

-- To introduce the students about basic mathematics that enables the study of economic theory. - To help the students to illustrate the method of applying mathematical techniques in economic theories. - To provide the use of differentiation and integration in economies theories.
+- To introduce the students about basic mathematics that enables the study of economic theory. - To help the students to illustrate the method of applying mathematical techniques in economictheories. - To provide the use of differentiation and integration in economies theories.

-UNIT 1: Basic Concepts
+UNIT 1:Basic Concepts

-Variables and Parameters, Sets, Functions and their graphs, Concepts of limits, factorial theorem, Basic trigonometry.
+Variables and Parameters, Sets, Functions and their graphs, Concepts of limits, Factors and factorial theorem, Basic trigonometry and its applications in economic theories.